Jason8908/YourPortfolio/README.md

 - Website is reponsive to mobile devices
 - Users can click a button next to each job posting to easily create a cover letter or resume for that job
 - Resumes and Cover Letters are uploaded to Google Drive after creation
-- Users can create job alerts that will send periodic emails to them with relevant jobs

 ### Final version